Table of Contents

 FICO

-FICO’s Small Business Scoring Service (SBSS) runs on a scale of 0 to 300, with a higher score being more favorable.
-This evaluates a number of individual factors and allows banks and lenders to pool the profiles of different businesses, business owners, and other relevant information from various financial institutions.
+FICO’s Small Business Scoring Service (SBSS) uses a scale of 0 to 300, with a higher score being more favorable.
+This metric evaluates a number of individual factors and allows banks and lenders to pool the profiles of different businesses, business owners, and other relevant information from various financial institutions.

 Factors That Influence a Business’s Credit Scores

 Payment history can have a major influence on your business credit score, since it shows lenders how likely you are to repay future balances.
 The length of your company’s credit history also plays a role, as does the amount of debt you currently carry.
-The type of industry you’re in and the size of your company also contribute to your business credit.
+The type of industry you’re in and the size of your company can also contribute to your business credit profile.

 • Ownership details